Guzzler Drivetime Methodology

 When no further nodes can be reached within the chosen Drivetime, any remaining time is added at Off-Road Speed (set at 2.5mph in the US).
 Remaining time is also added laterally from every node reached in the Drivetime creating the Off-Road Buffer, and the Drivetime Polygon is drawn.
 This will now be explained in more detail.

 The purpose of the Off-Road Buffer is to simulate leaving the road network from any point in the Drivetime.
-For example, there may be areas which are drivable but not covered by the road network, such as car parks, private land and some rural locations.
+For example, there might be areas that are drivable but not covered by the road network, like car parks, private land, and some rural locations.

 Without the buffer, the results of a Drivetime calculation would contain only a list of reachable nodes and road segments.

 When a node is reached, the Off-Road Buffer distance is calculated by multiplying the Off-Road Speed by the remaining Drivetime.
 This value is then added laterally from the node in all directions, forming a circle around it.